ReactiveCocoa/ReactiveCocoa/README.md

 In other words, **ReactiveCocoa’s changes here are [simple, not easy](http://www.infoq.com/presentations/Simple-Made-Easy)**.

+#### Typed errors

+When [signals][] and [signal producers][] are allowed to [error][Events] in ReactiveCocoa, the kind of error must be specified in the type system.
+For example, `Signal<Int, NSError>` is a signal of integer values that may send an error of type `NSError`.

+More importantly, RAC allows the special type `NoError` to be used instead, which _statically guarantees_ that an event stream is not allowed to send an error. **This eliminates many bugs caused by unexpected error events.**

+In Rx systems with types, event streams only specify the type of their values—not the type of their errors—so this sort of guarantee is impossible.

 #### UI programming

 Rx is basically agnostic as to how it’s used.
 Although UI programming with Rx is